kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 4. Select **Create** to confirm changes.

-The message appears on the screen confirming that the Service Binding was successfully created, and you will see it in the **Service Bindings** section in your Function, along with environment variable names.
+The message appears on the screen confirming that the ServiceBinding was successfully created, and you will see it in the **Service Bindings** section in your Function, along with environment variable names.

 > **NOTE:** The **Prefix for injected variables** field is optional.
-It adds a prefix to all environment variables injected in a Secret to the Function when creating a Service Binding.
+It adds a prefix to all environment variables injected in a Secret to the Function when creating a ServiceBinding.
 In our example, the prefix is set to `REDIS_`, so all environmental variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.

 > **TIP:** It is considered good practice to use prefixes for environment variables.
 In some cases, a Function must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.